Part 4 of 4: Adventures in Greece

 South of the Propylaea, you will see The Temple of Athena Nike.
 Built in the 5th century BC, for the purpose of honoring the Goddess Athena.
 Who was given credit for bringing Athens victory over their enemies.
 The word Nike, means victory.
 This small but beautiful temple has undergone renovations which were complete in 2010.

-At the top of the Acropolis, the Parthenon is the largest building.
-You can’t miss it!
+At the top of the Acropolis, you can’t miss the Parthenon because it is the largest building!
 When we were there, it was undergoing extensive restoration, therefore, scaffolds were in many areas.
 In spite of active restoration, the Parthenon is captivating.
 With its vast size and massive columns, words cannot express how magnificent this building is.
 On the far end, which is the entrance, figures are sculpted along the top.

 The Erechtheion and The Porch of Caryatids

 Located north of the Parthenon is the Erechtheion.
 This was built for religious ceremonies circa 420BC.
 The southwest corner of the Erechtheion houses The Porch of Caryatids.
 The Caryatids are 6 impressive stone pillars, each carved like a woman.

 As evening approached, we were hoping for a beautiful sunset, unfortunately, that wasn’t to be.
 Suddenly we heard shrill whistles.
 To our surprise, security staff were blowing whistles and also herding everyone through the Propylaea and out the exit.
 It was closing time, even though we didn’t see a sunset from the Acropolis, nevertheless, we loved exploring the Acropolis and Parthenon and hated to go.
 Understandably though, the Acropolis closes before sunset, to assures no one is there at night.